Ebay

 such instances, and not go removing promotions without

 checking purchases made around that time.
-The problem
+The

-occurs when ebay systems mysteriously remove the
+problem occurs when ebay systems mysteriously

-puts them back, all ready to remove them again whenever they
+knowledge and then puts them back, all ready to remove

-feel like it.
-This happens all the time, and I have
+all the time, and I have spotted two instances

-spotted two instances today.
-This causes the price
+today.
+This causes the price misrepresentation

-beyond my control.
+control.

 I have seen another recent purchase today that should have